-We would like to invite anyone with access to private records about the BIDs and their friends, CIM Group, other property owners, former or current employees of BIDs or of their security providers, who wants to do so to send us copies of stuff you think we might be able to use but that we can’t get via the Public Records Act.
+We would like to invite anyone with access to private records about the City of Los Angeles, LAPD, the BIDs and their friends, CIM Group, other property owners, former or current employees of BIDs or of their security providers, or anything else that we ought to see, who wants to do so to send us copies of stuff you think we might be able to use but that we can’t get via the Public Records Act.
 If the thought of sending stuff to us makes you anxious, consider that we’ve had three significant whistleblowing events.
 In each case we managed to do a complete parallel construction of the information provided, and you will be able to detect no trace of our whistleblowers here, but we are exceedingly grateful to them!

 Of course, you should stay anonymous, which is hard to do on the internet.
 We have a few suggestions, and we promise that we won’t purposely make any information about you public, but we’re not experts either.
 These are only suggestions:

 - You can upload straight to our dropbox using this link.
 It asks for a name and address, but it works just fine if you make up random nonsense.
 We encourage you to do this.
 You do not need a Dropbox account to use this link.
 We don’t know how to identify people using this link, but we suppose that at least law enforcement does, so please don’t use it for anything illegal.
 You can make it extra-secure by accessing the link using the Tor Browser Bundle.
 If this doesn’t feel secure enough to you, read on.